 The Existence of Pinch Runner Specialists

 NPB's active roster is limited to 29 players (as of 2024).
 Some teams dedicate one of these precious spots to a 'pinch runner specialist' who rarely bats or plays defense.
 While seemingly inefficient, this deployment is backed by precise win probability calculations.
 A typical season line for a pinch runner specialist shows 60-80 games played but fewer than 10 plate appearances, with 15-30 stolen bases.
 Their job is clear: enter as a pinch runner in close late-game situations, advance into scoring position via stolen bases or smart baserunning, and manufacture a run.
-Takahiro Suzuki of the Giants had the majority of his career 228 stolen bases come as a pinch runner, with a success rate exceeding 80%.
+Takahiro Suzuki of the Yomiuri had the majority of his career 228 stolen bases come as a pinch runner, with a success rate exceeding 80%.
 This ability to dramatically increase the probability of scoring a run justifies the roster spot.

 The Break-Even Point of Pinch Runner Deployment